treeman/money/README.md

 # TODO
 1. Give budget view a little love
-    1. Should be able to add categories and groups
+    1. Should be able to add/remove categories and groups
-1. Finish swedbank transaction importer
 1. Minor stuff for account view
-1. Cleanup budget view

 ## Categories
 1. UI for:
     1. Need to be able to create a category and groups
     1. Need to be able to delete/rename a category and groups
+1. Should be able to create categories (and groups?) from the account view when adding transactions

 ## Import text
 * In the future import using the api of banks, now just make a simple parser...